gitfudge0/gistman/README.md

-# GistNoteIt
+# gistman

-A CLI tool to save your code snippets as gists on Github and notes on Evernote
+A CLI tool to save your code snippets as gists on Github